dravit/DataStructureImplementaions/OOPs_ReadMe.md

 #### Method Hiding
 - Since static methods are cannot be overridden, but if you declare same static method in subclass that would hide the method from superclass.
 - If you call method from Superclass reference superclass method will be called.

+#### Private in Java
+- private methods are well encapsulated in class and can be chaged any time without fear of side-effects
+-